ericholscher/django-testing-docs/basic_unittests.rst

 Unit tests are a lot easier to import than doctests.
 You simply do a ``from
 <filename> import <testnames>``.
 I named my unit test file ``unittst.py``,
-and python will import that from the current directory.
+and Python will import that from the current directory.
 You are importing the test classes that you defined in your file.
 So I could have as easily put ``from unittest import TestBasic`` and it would work.
 Using the ``import *`` syntax allows us to add more tests to the file later and not have to edit it.